Neal-Y/practice-reservation-system/rfcs/Diary.md

 ### Title: implement the server function

 Today, I implemented the server function, which is responsible for reservation requests and responding accordingly.

+## 09/03

+### Title: fixed the query server's logic fault

+Today, I made design adjustments.
+I planned to use streaming when the client sends requests to the gRPC server.
+However, even though the gRPC response is streaming, the server retrieves data using a 'vec<reservation>'.
+This means all data is gathered at once and then sent to the client piece by piece.
+This isn't efficient.
+I wanted a continuous streaming process from the database to the client.
+Because of this, I changed the way the query() function interacts with the database.
+Instead of returning all data at once in a vector, I used a channel to stream the data.